Healthy Homes Assessment Flaxmere

 Insulation Flaxmere

-The insulation of the ceiling and underfloor has been compulsory in all rental homes as of July 1st, 2019.
-Property managers and landlords are required to ensure that the insulation is in line with the new standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.
+Insulation for underfloor and ceilings is a requirement to all rental houses as of July 1st, 2019.
+Property managers and landlords have to ensure that the insulation is up to the new standard.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might need to be filled with or replaced.

-A properly insulated home will reduce the risk of condensation and lower the chance of mould and damp, and also makes much easier to allow the home to retain warmth.
+A properly insulated home can help control condensation and lessen the likelihood of mould and dampness, and will also make it easier for the home to keep warmth.

-The "R" stands for thermal resistance and is a gauge of how well the insulation can withstand heat flow.
-The higher the R-value, the better the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation withstands heat flow.
+The more high the R-value, better the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3